warroyo/pks-gcp-quickstart/README.md

 # Features

+* deploys PKS as well as an initial cluster
 * the pipeline can be deployed multiple times with different values for `env_name`
   * for each pipeline there will be a dedicated subdomain created in gcp: `env_name.dns_suffix`
-* letsencrypt certificates are generated for PKS and Ops Manager and Harbor.
+* letsencrypt certificates are generated for PKS and Ops Manager.\

 # Reqirements